Tbence132545/hand-gesture-gcp/README.md

 This repository contains a complete pipeline for real-time hand gesture recognition using webcam input, dataset preprocessing, a pre-trained MLP model, and Cloud Run + Vertex AI for cloud inference.

 This project is mostly for fun and experimentation.
-By leveraging Medipipe for hand landmark detection and training an MLP on these features, it vastly outperformed any CNN I could have written (mainly due to a lack of diversity in the datasets online).
+Using MediaPipe hand landmarks with a simple MLP outperformed any CNN I could build, mainly due to limited dataset diversity.
-To make the project a bit more “real-world,” the webcam client can send extracted features to a Cloud Run backend which forwards them to a Vertex AI endpoint for inference.
-This setup demonstrates cloud deployment and secure service-to-service communication without relying on local computation for predictions.
-It’s mainly for experimentation and to show how the pipeline could scale, rather than because the model actually needs the cloud to perform well.
+The webcam client can optionally send features to Cloud Run → Vertex AI, demonstrating secure cloud inference pipelines.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/eccc9103-6791-4eef-9869-fbcd572155ce" alt="rps_demo_gif">